 The transplant stage is very similar to a blood transfusion procedure.
 The pre-inserted tube that is in the patient’s body is used to inject the bone marrow cells straight into the bloodstream.
 Once these cells are injected, they will slowly find their way to the patient's own bone marrow and begin producing platelets, white blood cells, and red blood cells.

 The transplant process generally takes an hour.
 During this process, some patients might feel nausea or headaches.

 The recovery period of a bone marrow transplant is different for the donors and the recipients.
 On average, the donors would return to their daily activities and work in 1-7 days.
 The marrow would regenerate in a couple of weeks.

 For the recipient, the recovery period is much longer, which is around 6-12 months.
 Most of the complications happen in the first 100 days after the bone marrow transplant operation.

-There are several side effects of bone marrow transplant, such as:
+There are several side effects of a bone marrow transplant, such as:

-The average success rate of bone marrow transplant is 69% for the patients with an unrelated donor and 79% for the patients with a related donor.
+The average success rate of bone marrow transplants abroad is 69% for patients with an unrelated donor and 79% for patients with a related donor.

 In this condition, the donor marrow cells assault the recipient’s body.